Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 - Clear Containers V2.0 is OCI compatible, and does integrate seamlessly into Docker 1.12 via the OCI runtime method.
-- Move from lkvm/kvmtool to QEMU for more extended functionality.
+- Move from lkvm/`kvmtool` to QEMU for more extended functionality.
 - Using nvdimm to DAX map host files into the guest.

 ### Version 1.0

-- Initial instantiation of Clear Containers
+- Initial instantiation of Clear Containers.
 - Using `lkvm/kvmtool` as VM supervisor on the host.
 - Not OCI compatible - 1.0 is a compiled replacement runtime for Docker and requires a different build of docker to be installed on the host system.